Port of Hayle

 The Port of Hayle (Cornish: Porth Heyl) is an important mining port, harbour and former industrial centre located in the town of Hayle, on the north coast of Cornwall.
 The Port is within the area of the Cornwall and West Devon Mining Landscape World Heritage site.

 History

 The port used to be a centre of heavy industry and the home of two iron foundries (those of Harvey's of Hayle and the Cornish Copper Company) that were established in the early 18th century, around which Hayle's two distinct population centres at Foundry and Copperhouse primarily grew.
 Most of the original buildings were demolished in the 1940s and 1950s.

+In 1939, Imperial Chemical Industries and the Associated Ethyl Company (later called Octel) built a plant at North Quay to extract bromine from seawater.
+In 1972, it was announced the plant would close, due to rising costs and limited capacity, with the loss of 70 jobs.
+At the time, the Hayle Chamber of Commerce stated that it expected that all the businesses at North Quay would go out of business within five to ten years.
+The factory closed in 1973 and the site was cleared by 1974.

 The modern management of the Harbour was taken over by the Hayle Harbour Company Limited, following the passage of the Hayle Harbour Act 1989.
 From 2002 there have been many plans drawn up as regards the development of the harbour.

 2000s

 In June 2002, Hayle Harbour Company spent over £300,000 on a series of preparatory surveys and ecological studies of the location.
 The next month, Penwith District Council set out plans for the creation of Apertura, a "centre of excellence in photography".
 With a planned cost of £8.2 million, it was hoped that this would be able to successfully compete with other tourist attractions in Cornwall, such as Tate St Ives, Falmouth Maritime Museum and the Eden Project, attracting up to 100,000 visitors per year.
 These were promptly expanded to include some housing, commercial, retail and leisure facilities.
 With a centrepiece of a £23 million art gallery, it was possible to display a project with an overall price tag of £200 million, that also encompassed a new bridge link to North Quay, a tidal impoundment scheme and improved fishing harbour facilities.

 The scheme was approved by Penwith District Council, but the owners, Rosshill Properties went bankrupt before the planning proposal could be submitted to Cornwall County Council.
 Penwith District Council refused to buy the site and, in August 2003, it was reported that development firm London and Amsterdam Ltd was in negotiations over the harbour's purchase.
 The company's name was later changed to ING RED UK, and it acquired the site in October 2004.

 The area of the former port was granted World Heritage status as part of the Cornwall and West Devon Mining Landscape in 2006.